Want to lose weight?

-It’s easy to get overweight when you suffer with arthritis in your knees, and treadmills are the answer for you.
-You can exercise with arthritis in your knees ,or knee injuries, much easier than on pavement due to the inherent cushioning you walk or run on.
+It’s easy to get overweight when you suffer from arthritis in your knees, and treadmills are the answer for you.
+You can exercise with arthritis in your knees, or knee injuries, much easier than on pavement due to the inherent cushioning you walk or run on.

 If you’re thinking of buying your own treadmill, find one that will go up to 10 mph and has a long deck.
 If you only plan to walk on it, a max speed of 5 mph and an average length deck is enough.